 - Financial hardship from breaking guarantees / missing refunds

-Not only that, an incorrectly positioned mattress topper can cause sliding.
+Not only that, an incorrectly positioned mattress topper causes sliding.
 And we all know that the whole point of buying a mattress topper was for a good night’s sleep.

 Not to get up to fix your bed multiple times into the night, right?
 And yes, back problems are real since an uneven and awkwardly placed mattress topper strains your back while you lie down.
 Not great!

-But don’t worry yet, because we’re about to teach you down below how you can properly position your new memory foam mattress topper on your bed.
+But don’t worry yet, because we’re about to teach you below how to properly position your new memory foam mattress topper on your bed.

 How To Put Memory Foam Mattress Topper On Bed?